JD557/xtreme-skydive-3d/README.md

 Rings are worth 100 points, landing safely is worth 500 points in morning levels and 1000 points in afternoon levels.

+**You only advance to the next level if you get at least a C rank!** (50 % of the total level score).

 ### Controls

 - **Enter**: Advance on menus